-Ricky has worked as a careers adviser and training manager for a Careers Service in the East Midlands before becoming a Senior Lecturer.
+Ricky has over 15 years experience in Higher Education and before this worked as a careers adviser and training manager for a Careers Service in the East Midlands.

 Ricky's main research focus explores trans-disciplinary perspectives of 'career'.
 Such explorations allow for research activities to span across academic disciplines as highlighted in publication section below: